 The inductees into the 2018 class are Tom Cooper of Germantown, Tennessee; the late John Eubank of Nashville, Tennessee; and Bill Ketron of Murfreesboro.

-An induction ceremony will be held Sept.
+An induction ceremony was held Sept.
 20 at the Embassy Suites Hotel and Conference Center in Murfreesboro.

 Cooper, who formed the Cooper Agency in 1977, is lauded for his membership on the Million Dollar Round Table for more than 35 years and for serving in leadership positions at the local, state and national level within the National Association of Insurance and Financial Advisors, including 10 years as the national committeeman for NAIFA-Tennessee.

 An avid sports fan, Cooper has also been active in his community, assisting with the founding of the Christian Brothers University Sports Hall of Fame, serving on the AutoZone Liberty Bowl selection committee for two years and on the board of the Memphis Touchdown Club for more than a decade.